Trump administration plans to end the IRS Direct File program for free tax filing, AP sources say

 The IRS accepted 140,803 returns filed by taxpayers using Direct File in the 12 states where it was available last tax season.
 It was expanded to include half the country this year.
 It is unclear how many taxpayers have used Direct File this year.

+Amanda Renteria, CEO of Code for America, which worked with the IRS to create a state tax filing integration program for Direct File, said the decision was “a betrayal of public trust at precisely the time government should be demonstrating its ability to deliver basic services effectively.”

-Sen. Elizabeth Warren, D-Mass., a proponent for building out Direct File, said in an emailed statement Wednesday that Trump and Musk "are going after Direct File because it stops giant tax prep companies from ripping taxpayers off for services that should be free.
+Sen. Elizabeth Warren, D-Mass., a proponent of building out Direct File, said in a statement that Trump and Musk "are going after Direct File because it stops giant tax prep companies from ripping taxpayers off for services that should be free.
 Americans want a free and easy way to file their taxes — Trump and Musk want to take that away.”

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.